-For severely damaged or missing teeth, dental implants in Orange Park offer a sturdy, long-lasting replacement option.
+For severely damaged or missing teeth, dental implants in Orange Park offer a sturdy and long-lasting replacement option.
 For a single missing tooth or several that have been lost in a row, crowns or bridges retained by dental implants can take their place in a beautiful and lifelike way.
-Dr. Matthew Nawrocki and his team are pleased to offer implant-retained crowns and bridges -- keep reading to find out more about how they work.
+Dr. Matthew Nawrocki and his team are pleased to offer implant-retained crowns and bridges -- keep reading to find out more about how they work!

 For eligible patients, there is no better method of replacing teeth than with dental implants.
 They offer a comprehensive method that takes care of the missing teeth as well as their roots.
-Implant posts stabilize the jaw bone to restore your ability to chew and speak -- and also prevent the loss of additional teeth later on.
+Implant posts stabilize the jawbone to restore your ability to chew and speak and prevent the loss of additional teeth later on.

 The benefits of dental implants for missing teeth include:

 - Dental implants look and feel more natural

 - Oral and overall health are supported

 - Dental implants promote a balanced, nutritious diet